De Meones family

-The De Meones, or de Moenes family were an Anglo-Irish family who originated at East Meon in Hampshire.
+The De Meones, or de Moenes family were an Anglo-Irish family who originated in East Meon in Hampshire.
 They moved to Ireland in the late thirteenth century, became substantial landowners in Dublin and Meath, and gave their name to the suburb of Rathmines.

 Foundations

-The family originally came from the village of East Meon in Hampshire.
-William de Meones, the first family member of note to live in Ireland, came from England in 1279–80 as a clerk in the entourage of John de Derlington, Archbishop of Dublin.
+The family came from the village of East Meon in Hampshire.

+William de Meones, the first family member to live in Ireland, came from England in 1279–80 as a clerk in the entourage of John de Derlington, Archbishop of Dublin.
 He acted as the Archbishop's executor following his death in 1284, and in that capacity he defended a lawsuit brought by Thomas de Chaddesworth, Dean of St Patrick's Cathedral, for expenses allegedly due to him.

 He became Chief Baron of the Irish Exchequer in 1311.
+He was keeper of the royal forest of Glencree in the Wicklow Mountains.
 He acquired lands in the Manor of St. Sepulchre (in fact it consisted of several manors, comprising much of present-day Dublin city).
 His estates were known first as Meonesrath, and later as Rathmines i.e. the Rath (ringfort) of de Meones.

 Second generation

-William died in 1325 and his property passed to his nephew, Gilbert de Meones, a professional soldier.
+William died in 1325: his property passed to his nephew, Gilbert de Meones, a professional soldier.
 He was Constable of the castles of Arklow, Newcastle Mackynegan and Powerscourt, and was a wealthy landowner.
 John de Meones was three times Lord Mayor of Dublin, in 1331-2, 1335-6 and 1337-8 and Robert de Meones, a brother of Gilbert, held the same office in 1351-2.
 The de Meones family intermarried with other leading Dublin city families, notably that of John Le Decer, four times Mayor of Dublin between 1302 and 1326.
 Le Decer was the maternal grandfather of John de Meones.

-John's father, another Robert, was a man of considerable wealth, some of which probably came to him through his marriage to Elena Le Decer, John le Decer's daughter.
+John's father, another Robert, was a man of considerable wealth, some of which probably came to him through his marriage to Elena Le Decer, John le Decer's daughter, as her father was a rich man, though he gave much of his money away in charitable works.